amamory/teste-rtd/docs/source/environment/index.rst

 1. Braille Cells fixation panel

 .. image:: figure1.png

-   Figure 1: Fixation panel drawn in CorelDraw®
+  :alt: Figure 1: Fixation panel drawn in CorelDraw®

 2. Braille cell for pin insertion that compose the representation in braille of letters, numbers and symbols.